Xiaoyu-Lu/Red-Cube-Escape/README.md

    <img src="imgs/aframe-asset.png" alt="image-aframe-asset" style="zoom:30%;" />

-## Walk Through
+## Walk Through (version 0.0.0)

 ![image-start](imgs/start.png)

 The scene is inspired by a science-fiction horror movie called Cube.
 The mission of the player is to escape from the cube/room.

 ### 1. Layout

 If you click the big cube in the middle, the room will go red for a second, and the cube rotates itself.
 With those floating cube,  two light entities in the room (i.e., two animated rotating spheres) provides a weird atmosphere to the scene.

 <img src="imgs/bigCubeRotation.gif" style="zoom:53%;" />

 ### 2. Cursor & mouse

 If the object is clickable, the color of the cursor will change from black to yellow.

 <img src="imgs/cursor-color-channge.gif" alt="cursor-color-channge" style="zoom:50%;" />